-The IPT recommends that the Purpose and Need be modified for each action.
-Council staff has drafted the language shown for each action and this will be reviewed by the IPT prior to the South Atlantic Council's December briefing book.
+The IPT recommends that the Purpose and Need be modified as shown below.
 The current wording is as follows:

 The purpose of Comprehensive Ecosystem-Based Amendment 3 (CE-BA 3) is to improve data collection methods to better verify dealer reports to help ensure annual catch limit overages do not occur in the South Atlantic fisheries.